naikymen/pipettin-grbl-alpha/README.md

 See protocol2gcode/README.md and defaults/README.md for instruction on setting up testing without the GUI, using the default JSON templates.

-#### gerbil_interface

-The geril python 3 module was included for testin.
-It seems promising!

 ## Firmware

-GRBL was configured in "gantry" mode: two independent steppers and end stops.
+GRBL was configured in "gantry" mode: two independent steppers and end stops for the Y axis.

 ## Hardware

+Hardware _at a glance_.

 ### Electronics

-Arduino UNO with CNC Shield 3.0 (clone).
+* Arduino UNO with CNC Shield 3.0 (clone).

-Modifications (TODO: obsolete):

-  * The Y axis is cloned to the A axis.
-Jumper pins are setup accordingly (gantry squaring is not supported at the same time as variable spindle on this CNC shield v3.0).
-  * D12 and D11 were exchanged by disconecting pins on the shield.
-Using two short jumper wires, the pins on the Arduino were connected to the correct pins on the shield.
-  * A 10 uF capacitor was connected between RESET and GND.
-This was necessary to prevent a GRBL reset when `pyserial` reconnects to the Arduino.
-There might be a software way to fix this, but I could not get it to work (see https://github.com/gnea/grbl/issues/160 ).
-  * A servo was connected to the variable spindle PWM output pin (D11).
+* Raspberry Pi 4.
+* Two buck converters, a capacitor and a transistor.

+Se details at the dedicated [documentation](doc/electronica/README.md) page.

 ### Structure and Mechanics